Skip to main content

 Key takeaways:

-• If you take Wellbutrin IR or Wellbutrin SR, you may take two or three doses a day.
+• If you take Wellbutrin IR or Wellbutrin SR, you may take between 2 and 4 doses a day.
 You should space apart Wellbutrin IR doses by about 6 hours and Wellbutrin SR doses by 8 hours.
 Wellbutrin XL is usually taken once daily in the morning.

 • If Wellbutrin causes you to have trouble sleeping, avoid taking your dose too close to bedtime.
 If it makes you nauseous, try taking it with food.

-Wellbutrin products are FDA approved to treat depression in adults.
-And Wellbutrin XL is also approved to prevent seasonal affective disorder.
-Learn more about Wellbutrin with these five tips on how and when to take it, what side effects you might experience, and more.
+All Wellbutrin products are FDA approved to treat depression in adults.
+Wellbutrin XL is also approved to manage seasonal affective disorder.
+Learn more about Wellbutrin with these seven tips on how and when to take it, what side effects you might experience, and more.

 Good to know: Brand-name Wellbutrin IR is no longer available.
 The medication is only available as bupropion IR.
 But since the brand name Wellbutrin is well known, we’ll use that name throughout the article.

-1. When to take Wellbutrin depends on what product you’re taking
+1. The best time to take Wellbutrin depends on what product you’re taking

 Can you take Wellbutrin at night, or is it better to take it in the morning?
-It depends on what product you’re taking.
+It depends on what product you’re taking — Wellbutrin IR, SR, or XL.

-Wellbutrin IR is typically taken three times a day, and Wellbutrin SR is typically taken twice daily.
+It’s common to take Wellbutrin IR 3 to 4 times a day.
+And it’s recommended to take Wellbutrin SR twice daily.
 So, if you’re taking one of these forms, you may take your medication in the morning and evening.
 However, Wellbutrin XL is taken only once daily.

 If you’re taking Wellbutrin IR, space your doses by at least 6 hours.
 This lowers the risk of having too much of the medication in your system, which increases your risk of side effects.
 If you’re taking Wellbutrin SR, separate your doses by at least 8 hours.